Top 4 website builders for a photography business

 While there are some photography specific website builders, many of the best website builders for small businesses also offer templates and features that are tailored to the needs of photographers.

 With aesthetic sensibility at its heart, not to mention the best looking templates around, the Squarespace photography website builder tops our ranking.
-It's followed closely by user-friendly Wix in second place, and SmugMug, a website builder dedicated to photography, in a respectable third.
+It's followed closely by SmugMug in second, and Format in a respectable third.

 Read on for the full picture.